Guide: Porsche Goes All In - a Historical & Technical Appraisal of the Porsche 917 (1969)

 Competition History

-As a consequence of Porsche’s determination to take championship honours in 1969, the at this stage ill-handling 917 generally played second fiddle to Porsche’s bona fide three-litre Group 6 car, the 908, for 1969.
+As a consequence of Porsche’s determination to take championship honours in 1969, the at this stage ill-handling 917 generally played second fiddle to Porsche’s bona fide three-litre Group 6 car, the 908.

 Following its debut at the Le Mans Test weekend in late March (where Rolf Stommelen went three seconds faster than anyone else), Porsche campaigned the 917 at Spa, the Nurburgring, Le Mans and Zeltweg.

-Having set a time good enough for pole at Spa in a 917, Porsche’s number one driver pairing of Jo Siffert / Brian Redman elected for a 908 in the race.
-Hans Herrmann and Uwe Schutz meanwhile qualified their 917 in eighth but the car’s engine didn’t even last a lap.
+Having set a time good enough for pole at Spa in a 917, Porsche’s number one driver pairing of Jo Siffert / Brian Redman elected to use a 908 in the race.
+Hans Herrmann and Uwe Schutz qualified their 917 in eighth, but the car’s engine didn’t even last a lap.

 Experienced pro’s Frank Gardner and David Piper were brought in to drive the 917 at Nurburgring (finishing eighth) after which two cars appeared at Le Mans.
-Now in long tailed trim, there were three 917s on hand: the works cars of Rolf Stommelen / Kurt Ahrens Jr. and Vic Elford / Richard Attwood started first and second but failed to finish while the privateer entry that Porsche brought along for John Woolfe was involved in a horrible fiery opening lap fatal crash.
+Now in long tailed trim, there were three 917s on hand: the works cars of Rolf Stommelen / Kurt Ahrens Jr. and Vic Elford / Richard Attwood (which started first and second but failed to finish) along with a privateer entry that Porsche had brought along for John Woolfe who was unfortunately involved in a horrible fiery opening lap fatal crash.

-At the Zeltweg 1000km four weeks later the 917 finally came good when Siffert and Ahrens Jr. won the Zeltweg 1000km.
+In Austria four weeks later, the 917 finally came good when Siffert and Ahrens Jr. won the Zeltweg 1000km.
 Team-mates Attwood and Redman were third.

 The car driven to third place at Zeltweg was sold to David Piper who used it for three end-of-season events outside of the World Sportscar Championship.
-He placed sixth overall in the Japanese Grand Prix at Fuji, third driving single-handedly in the Hockenheim 300 mile race and then won the Kyalami 9 Hours alongside Richard Attwood.
+He placed sixth overall alongside Jo Siffert in the Japanese Grand Prix at Fuji, drove single-handedly to third in the Hockenheim 300 mile race and then won the Kyalami 9 Hours co-driven by Richard Attwood.

 Subsequent History